Great futures are grown from the seeds of opportunity.

 LASIF’s holistic approach targets low-income Angeleno students with support programs and agencies that increase college readiness, help students and families access all available public financial support and provide counseling, mentorship and other supports designed to get students to and through college.

 Recognizing that young men of color are underserved and underrepresented in college preparation programs and at most local four-year colleges, in 2017, LASIF launched a targeted two-year, $2 million initiative to support promising practices to better help young men of color access college and succeed once they are in college.

 In today’s L.A., with high living costs and rising tuition rates, the aspirations of college students can too easily be derailed by acute financial struggles and unexpected crises like not being able to make rent or a surprise medical bill.
-Traditional scholarships are often limited in ability to address these needs.
-Through LASIF’s Emergency Student Aid program, nonprofit partners will provide micro-grants to students to address a specific crisis or unmet need that may otherwise jeopardize their educational dreams.
+Traditional scholarships play a vital role in realizing the promise of a college education, but they don’t cover everything.
+Through LASIF’s Relief from Urgent Student Hardship (RUSH) Fund, nonprofit partners will provide direct grants to students to address a specific crisis or personal need that may otherwise jeopardize their educational dreams.
 Like all of LASIF’s work, these financial resources are combined with additional services to support student success.

 To date, LASIF has helped more than 33,000 low-income Angeleno students to prepare for, pay for and succeed in higher education.
 LASIF scholars have enrolled in colleges and universities across the United States, and 90 percent of students in its inaugural class of 2013 have persisted to their fourth year of college.